 Full papers have an 8 page limit, and should constitute a technical or empirical contribution to CI/AI in games and be accompanied by an appropriate evaluation of the work.
 In addition to regular paper submissions the conference offers three alternative types of paper submission: competition, vision and demo papers.
 Papers should be submitted using the IEEE guidelines, as found here.

 Submissions are single-blind.
-To submit your paper, log in to our EasyChair here.
+To submit your paper revisions, log in to our EasyChair here.

-Competition papers, vision papers and poster papers: May 15
+Competition papers, vision papers and short papers: May 15

 Conference: August 22-25